mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

-My first coding challenge was ‘_How to create a dropdown in Ember?_’. (now I’m having flashbacks from whenever I asked Chris _how do you do this in Ember?,_ he would answer _There is no such thing as in Ember.
-This is just javascript._ 😆)
+My first coding challenge was ‘_How to create a dropdown in Ember?_’. (now I’m having flashbacks from whenever I asked Chris _how do you do this in Ember?,_ he would answer _There is no such thing as "in Ember".
+This is just javascript._
+😆)

 As I transitioned from working with React to Ember, I noticed a shift in thinking.
 Ember introduced me to the handlebars templating language and a